61 Best Logo Fonts and Which One Is Right for You

 This logo font is best suited for contemporary and narrative magazines and journals.

 Garamond’s elegant appearance makes it one of the top logo fonts.
-Each letter of this font is carefully crafted but capital ‘T’ has its own grace.
+Each letter of this font is carefully crafted but the capital ‘T’ has its grace.
 Its expressive quality makes it the best font for logos portraying playfulness.
-This serif was used in early Apple branding and it also made a way to the American Eagle logo.
+This serif was used in early Apple branding and it also made its way to the American Eagle logo.

 This logo font is best suited for a professional and timeless logo.

 Yet another elegant and geometric font, Yeseva One is a vintage typeface that displays a complete agreement between a woman and a man.
 Its decorative feet portray its friendly character making it work well with Roboto, Open Sans, Roboto Slab, and other balanced serifs.

 This logo font is best suited for communicating a conservative, agreeable, and graceful approach.

 5. FF Avance